joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_last_things/of_the_punishment_of_the_damned/prologue.md

 (5) Whether the fire whereby they are tormented is corporeal?
 (6) Whether it is of the same species as our fire?
 (7) Whether this fire is beneath the earth?

-* Whether In Hell The Damned Are Tormented By The Sole Punishment Of Fire?
-* Whether The Worm Of The Damned Is Corporeal?
-* Whether The Weeping Of The Damned Will Be Corporeal?
-* Whether The Damned Are In Material Darkness?
-* Whether The Fire Of Hell Will Be Corporeal?
-* Whether The Fire Of Hell Is Of The Same Species As Ours?
-* Whether The Fire Of Hell Is Beneath The Earth?